Recall election: Process

-Costs
+Financial costs

-The scheduling of a recall outside of normal elections means large additional expenses to run an extra election (or two).
-For example, the 2021 California Gubernatorial recall election cost taxpayers an additional $300 million for an election that the governor won 61.9% to 38.1%.
+The scheduling of a recall outside of normal elections causes additional expense.
+For example, the 2021 California gubernatorial recall election cost taxpayers $300 million for an election that the governor won 61.9% to 38.1%.

-Turnout
+Voter turnout

-Many recall elections take place in off-years, resulting in much lower voter turnout than regularly-scheduled elections.
+Many recall elections take place in off-years, resulting in much lower voter turnout than regularly scheduled elections.
+Participation quorums can reduce voter turnout due to no-show paradox and strategic abstention.
+Media coverage can increase voter turnout.

-Education

-Some recall elections have different rules than normal elections, requiring voter education and outreach.

-By Country
+By country

 Argentina

 The recall referendum arrived in Latin America shortly after its introduction at the US subnational level, in 1923 and 1933, to Cordoba and Entre Ríos provinces, respectively, both in Argentina.
 There, recall exists at the provincial level in Chaco (introduced in 1957), Chubut (1994), Córdoba (1923, 1987), Corrientes (1960), La Rioja (1986), Rio Negro (1988), Santiago del Estero and Tierra del Fuego (1991); other provinces include it for their municipalities, namely, Entre Ríos (1933), Neuquén (1957), Misiones (1958), San Juan (1986), San Luis (1987).
 It is also included in Buenos Aires City (1996).

 Canada

-Canada has legislation through a private members bill allowing for recall elections on the federal level with BILL C-269.
-The only province or territory with recall election laws currently in force is British Columbia.
-Alberta has passed legislation but it is not yet in force.
+An attempt at introducing recall legislation for Canada's federal Parliament was brought in October 1999 by Reform Party opposition member Ted White through a private members bill entitled Bill C 269, the Recall Act (An Act to establish the right of electors to recall members of Parliament.).
+However, the legislation stalled and did not progress past first reading.